 Before your application is submitted you may logon and make the change under the Academics section.
 If your application has been submitted please email firstname.lastname@example.org to make the change.

 The required supporting documents must be uploaded to your online application by the application deadline.
 If you do not follow the upload instructions exactly, your application may not be considered.
 Documents that meet the criteria required for the scholarship application, and are uploaded by the deadline, will be processed and considered on time.

-Note: Your email address will only be used to communicate with you about your scholarship applications or other opportunities administered by ISTS for which you may be eligible to apply.
+Note: Your email address will only be used to communicate with you about your scholarship application AFSA.
 We will not provide your email address to any third parties.

 Tax laws vary by country.
 In the United States, scholarship funds used exclusively for the payment of tuition or textbooks are normally not taxable.
 The scholarship recipient is responsible for taxes, if any, that may be assessed against his or her scholarship award.
 We recommend consulting your tax advisor for more guidance.
 You may also click here to consult IRS Publication 970 for further information.